garjen55/WS-013T00-Azure-Stack-HCI/Instructions/Labs/LAB_02_Using_Windows_Admin_Center_in_hybrid_scenarios.md

    >**Note**: Wait for the Storage account to be created.
 This should take about two minutes.

-1. Copy the storage account name from its primary access key into Notepad.
+1. Copy the storage account name and its primary access key into Notepad.
 1. Within the console session to the **WSLabOnboard-DC** VM, start another browser instance, navigate to the Windows Admin Center installation on the **WACGW** VM, and sign in by using **CORP\LabAdmin** as the user name and **LS1setup!** as the password.

     >**Note**: Select **Continue** if you receive an error that the connection is not secure.